tictools/react-socketio-demo/README.md

 # react-socketio-demo

-This project is to practice implementing sockets in a React application.
+This project is for practicing the implementation of sockets in a React application.

 ## Project Requirements